Generated significant donor revenue from members without increased cost.

 Next, we added donor appeals to all membership communications, renewal letters, emails, membership pages of the web site, etc. By utilizing existing materials we were able to generate revenue with no incremental cost, keeping our cost to raise a dollar down.

-- In the first year, we added over 8,500 gifts from members that generated $25,000 in gross revenue
+- In the first year, we added over 8,500 gifts from members that generated significant increase in gross revenue

-- By fixing this key element of the donor acquisition funnel, we now have a reliable and consistent pool of prospect donors that can be accessed and motivated cost efficiently
+- By adding this key element of the donor acquisition funnel, we now have a reliable and consistent pool of prospect donors that can be accessed and motivated cost efficiently